seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 ### Clock leeway on one side only

-`exp` is honoured exactly as issued.
-Leeway of 60 seconds applies only to the claims that place a token in the *future* — `nbf` and `iat`.
+`exp` is honoured exactly as issued: `exp_leeway: 0`.
+Leeway of 60 seconds applies only to `nbf`, via `nbf_leeway`.

 The asymmetry is deliberate, because the two directions have opposite risk profiles.
-If SEEK's clock lags the provider's, a token minted moments ago has an `iat` in SEEK's future and would be refused; that failure is intermittent, invisible to the caller, and unfixable by them — retrying makes it worse, as the new token is dated later still.
+If SEEK's clock lags the provider's, a token minted moments ago is dated in SEEK's future and would be refused; that failure is intermittent, invisible to the caller, and unfixable by them — retrying makes it worse, as the new token is dated later still.
 Being strict there protects against nothing, since forging claims requires the signing key.

+`iat` is not verified at all.
+It describes when a token was made rather than bounding when it may be used, and ruby-jwt allows it no leeway whatsoever (`claims/issued_at.rb`), so enabling it would refuse exactly the freshly minted token described above.

 Leeway against `exp` is the reverse.
 The failure it would avoid is benign and self-correcting — the caller fetches a fresh token, which a device-flow client does anyway — while the cost is